11 Things to Know Before You Go to Tasmania

 Cradle Mountain is 1,545 metres high

 The towering, snow-covered peak of Cradle Mountain is found in Cradle Mountain-Lake St Clair National Park.
 This picturesque park is scattered with mirror lakes, thick forest and dramatic peaks home to wombats, possums and wallabies.
 It’s a great spot for a walk – the two-hour loop around Dove Lake, in the shadow of Cradle Mountain, is a great starting point.
 Then there’s the summit itself – climb it, hike it or just admire it.
-Incidentally, Lake St Clair is Australia’s deepest lake at 160 metres.
+Lake St Clair, at the southern end of the national park, is Australia’s deepest lake at 160 metres.

 Port Arthur is a beautiful place.
 Crumbling old buildings stand majestically among well-tended lawns on the side of a hill overlooking the sea, and it’s the perfect spot for a relaxing picnic or a scenic boat ride.
 But underneath the chocolate-box exterior lies a dark history: Port Arthur is a former convict settlement, where prisoners were brutally punished and often forced to live in solitary confinement or complete darkness, which for many drove them to insanity.
 It’s hard to imagine these horrors when you wander around the site on a sunny day, admiring the pretty architecture and taking in the sea views.